-- Traditional gray dress slacks are to be worn - Gray skirts may be worn must be no more than 4 inches above the knee and may not be rolled at the waist - Pants must be worn at the natural waistline with a brown, black, or gray belt - Pants are not to be dragging the ground and must be hemmed - Slacks are to be dress, not form fitting, nor of a sweat pant or yoga pant material - Belts are required - Solid white tailored blouses with a collar and no ruffles and no colored design are to be worn.
-Only the top button of the blouse may be open - Tank tops or colored shirts under the blouse are not permitted - Blouses are to be tucked securely into the slacks/skirts and secured with a belt - Jewelry must be tasteful and not to the excess - Handkerchiefs, bandanas, or chain wallets are not permitted - Approved wristbands are allowed - No open-toe, open-back, sandal, slipper, flip-flops or Crocs are allowed
+- Traditional gray dress slacks are to be worn - Gray skirts may be worn must be no more than 4 inches above the knee and may not be rolled at the waist, shorts/spandex are to be worn underneath but hidden under the skirt. - Pants must be worn at the natural waistline with a brown, black, or gray belt - Pants are not to be dragging the ground and must be hemmed - Pants are to be dress, not form fitting, nor of a sweat pant or yoga pant material - Solid white tailored blouses with a collar and no ruffles and no colored design are to be worn.
+Only the top button of the blouse may be open - Only white cami tops and white/nude color undergarments can be worn under the blouse - Blouses are to be tucked securely into the pants/skirts and secured with a belt - Jewelry must be tasteful and not to the excess - Handkerchiefs, bandanas, or chain wallets are not permitted - Ear piercing is allowed - Tongue piercing, facial piercing, or gauges are not permitted - No other visible body piercing - Tattoos must be covered at all times - Any hairstyle or artificial color deemed unacceptable to the Administration will not be permitted

-- Ear piercing is allowed

-- Tongue piercing, facial piercing, or gauges are not permitted

-- No other visible body piercing

-- Tattoos must be covered at all times

-- Any hairstyle or artificial color deemed unacceptable to the Administration will not be permitted